 One of our favourite meals was in a small tapas bar, Tapabento.
 This was recommended to me by a few people and has excellent reviews on TripAdvisor.
 Don’t let the location (beside the train station), the exterior, and even the interior ( like a country cafe), put you off.

 The service and the food was impeccable!
 Everything we had was delicious but the foie gras toastie (€21) and the wild tuna tataki (€15) stole the show.
 For anyone visiting Porto – you must go here!

 TOP TIP: We tried to go to Tapabento for the first two nights of our trip and it was fully booked.
 In fact many restaurants we tried were full, so I would recommend pre-booking any recommended restaurants before you go.

 Where to stay in Porto:

 We stayed in the NH Collection Porto Batalha hotel, an excellent four-star hotel that was once an 18th century palace.
-Like most NH Collection Hotels, it combined modern decor in a historic building beautifully.
-Complete with a stunning red-painted facade and stone walls in the lobby, it has retained many of the buildings original features.
+Like most NH Collection Hotels, it combines modern decor in a historic building beautifully.
+Complete with a stunning red-painted facade and stone walls in the lobby, it has retained many of the building’s original features.

 TOP TIP: If bringing kids on a city break, try to book a hotel with a pool.
 It is a nice reward for kids at the end of a long day sightseeing.